 Welcome to Nursery Class

-This year nursery class will be known as Usain Bolt class.
+This year nursery class will be known as River Thames class.

 Welcome to Nursery class!
-We hope you find the information below useful.
+We hope you find the information below useful as your child starts their nursery education with us.
 This information will help you support your child at home with the organisation of their week and their learning at home.

-The nursery school gates open at 12:30 in the afternoon.
+The nursery school gates open at 12:30 in the afternoon for children who attend afternoon sessions.

 All children are collected from the nursery door in the afternoon.